rsksmart/devportal-1.0/guides/two-way-peg-app/getting-started-pegout.md

 - [Metamask Wallet](/develop/wallet/use/metamask/), or
 - [Liquality Wallet](/solutions/liquality/)

-> - Ensure you have installed any of the following software wallet in your browser.
-For more information, see [Supported Browsers](/guides/two-way-peg-app/getting-started#supported-browsers) and [Supported Wallets](/guides/two-way-peg-app/getting-started#supported-wallets) section.
+> - Ensure you have installed any of the software wallet listed above in your browser.
+For more information, see the [Supported Browsers](/guides/two-way-peg-app/getting-started#supported-browsers) and [Supported Wallets](/guides/two-way-peg-app/getting-started#supported-wallets) section.
 ​> - Note that we will be using the 2 way peg app on [2 way peg app - Testnet](https://2wp-app.testnet.rsk.co/) for learning purposes.
 > - For transactions using **real tokens**, use the [2 way peg app - Mainnet](https://2wp-app.rsk.co/) application.